 Join the Better Than Cash Alliance

-With more than 40 members, the Better Than Cash Alliance is partnering with governments, companies, and international organizations that are the key drivers behind the transition to make digital payments widely available.
+With 60 members, The Better Than Cash Alliance is partnering with governments, companies, and international organizations that are the key drivers behind the transition to make digital payments widely available.

 Join us to improve lives through digital payments.
 Learn more about what you can expect from us as a member.
-For more information, please contact Tidhar Wald at email@example.com.
+For more information, please email firstname.lastname@example.org.